In December 2006, when the Jee Shin wing chun group arrived at the Red Fortune Restaurant in Kulo.

 Pien Sun wing chun chi sao practise is very different from the “normal” wing chun chi sao.

-Kulo wing chun stems from Dr. Leung Jan on his retirement back to his native village of Kulo, around 1895.
+Dr. Leung Jan created pien sun when he retired back to his native village of Kulo, around 1895.

 72 point system, translates from the 12 moves of sup yi lo training.